Skip to content Skip to main navigation Report an accessibility issue

 Salvador Bartera- Assistant Professor, Classics

-Ted Murphy- Campus Landscape Architect, UT Facilities Services
+Ted Murphy- Director of Design, UT Facilities Services

 Will Wallentine- PhD Candidate, Microbiology